All Jets Are Gonna Fall Today

 All Jets Are Gonna Fall Today is the debut full-length album by the American band Chocolate USA.
 Released in 1992, it was their first album for Bar/None Records.
-It was recorded under the band's former name, Miss America.
+The band started working on it in 1990.
+It was recorded under Chocolate USA's former name, Miss America.

 Critical reception

 Trouser Press wrote that "Chocolate USA is nothing if not eclectic; although most of the album is acoustic slacker pop, 'Skyphilis/Air Raid' kicks off as a pastiche of Tommy Dorsey’s big band sound and glides into an extended free-jazz fantasy."
 The Tampa Bay Times called the album "rife with fragmented genius, nervous energy and a creative vibe so powerful, it could send shivers down a spine of stainless steel."
 The Times Union considered it a "wonderfully wild pastiche of pop."
+The Tampa Tribune deemed the album "a montage of silly love songs, jazz fusion, guitar-distortion noise and snippets of a taped correspondence."